BXB Market Review: Legit Broker or Just Another Scam?

 Does BXB Market Show Any Risk Factors?

-The broker carefully creates the image of a legal business.
-On its website, we see how it almost proudly declares that it is operated by Dynamix Ltd, registered on Mwali (Comoros Union), and, to sound more convincing, even provides the full address and registration number HT00525050.
-The website also displays the license number BFX2025065, issued by the local financial regulator, MISA (Mwali International Services Authority).
-There is more than enough official data for verification.
+The broker confidently claims to operate legally on its official website.
+The pages state that it is managed by Dynamix Ltd, registered in Mwali (Union of Comoros), and provide a full address along with the registration number HT00525050.
+License number BFX2025065, issued by the local financial regulator MISA (Mwali International Services Authority), is also listed.
+There is more than enough official data available for verification.

-The official information about the broker’s website also raises some questions.
-According to the whois service, the domain was registered back in February 2023.
+Official information about the broker’s website also provides some insights.
+According to WHOIS data, the domain was registered back in February 2023.

 Let’s Break Down the Jurisdiction

-By the way, we recommend treating with skepticism any broker that talks about full regulation and cites a MISA license as proof.
-Yes, it is an official document, but how much can it really be trusted?
+By the way, the current situation is such that offers from any broker claiming full regulation and citing a MISA license as proof are viewed with considerable skepticism.
+Yes, it is an official document — but how much trust can actually be placed in it?

-The main financial regulator of the country, the Central Bank of the Comoros (Banque Centrale des Comores, BCC), in its official statement of June 15, 2022states that MISA is a commercial organization that registers and issues licenses to companies without carrying out any verification procedures, simply upon payment.
-The BCC calls these documents fictitious.
-From the perspective of even the local (Comoros Union) legislation, brokers operating under a MISA license are engaged in illegal activities.
-However, the organization itself refers to the autonomous status of Mwali (Moheli) and claims it has full authority to license and regulate any financial institutions, including banks and brokerage firms.
+The country’s main financial regulator, the Central Bank of the Comoros (Banque Centrale des Comores, BCC), states that MISA is a commercial organization that registers companies and issues licenses without conducting any proper verification procedures, essentially upon payment.
+The BCC considers such documents to be fictitious.
+From the standpoint of even local (Union of Comoros) legislation, brokers operating under MISA licenses are engaged in illegal activity.

 - Keep client funds in segregated accounts.